abhinavgupta/Clementine-Twitter-Plugin/README.markdown

 ## Using the Desktop Application

 	Okay, it sucks.
 But everytime you feel like tweeting your current song, just click on the icon.
-Working to making it proper plugin rather than this.
-But this is just the version 0.1
+	It will tweet your current playing song.

 ## TODO